Excess energy of an ultracold Fermi gas in a trapped geometry: Introduction

 \section{Introduction}

-Observation of quantum degeneracy of $^{40}$K atoms \cite{jin} in harmonically trapped geometry made the study of ultracold fermions an hunting ground to the experimentalists and theoreticians within the last ten years \cite{jin1,fermi-p,f-superfluidity,cv,nascimbne,pitaevskii-rmp2}.
-In an initial remarkable experiment, DeMarco and Jin measured the energy of harmonically trapped weakly interacting $^{40}$K atoms for different temperatures ($T$) \cite{jin}.
+Observation of quantum degeneracy of $^{40}$K atoms \cite{jin} in harmonically trapped geometry made the study of ultracold fermions an hunting ground to the experimentalists \cite{jin1,fermi-p,f-superfluidity,cv,thomas,nascimbne} and theoreticians \cite{pitaevskii-rmp2} within the last ten years.
+In the remarkable experiment, DeMarco and Jin measured the energy of harmonically trapped weakly interacting $^{40}$K atoms for different temperatures ($T$) \cite{jin}.
 They plotted the deviation of the average energy of a single $^{40}$K atom from its classical part ($3kT$).
-This deviation (excess energy) particularly below the Fermi temperature ($T_F$) clearly indicates that $^{40}$K atoms obey Fermi-Dirac statistics.
+This deviation (excess energy) particularly below the Fermi temperature ($T_F\sim0.6~\mu\text{K}$) clearly indicates that $^{40}$K atoms obey Fermi-Dirac statistics.
 They also compared their experimental data with the ideal gas prediction.
-Although this prediction matches well with the experimental data yet the measured energy is a little higher, and it maintains a systematic narrow gap with it in particular for $\frac{T}{T_F}\lesssim1$.
+Although this prediction matches well with the experimental data yet the measured energy is a little higher, and it maintains a systematic narrow gap with it in particular for $T/T_F\lesssim1$.

-It is obvious that smaller confinement and repulsive interparticle interaction increase the average energy of a particle.
-Since the thermodynamic limit is not well satisfied for our system as its size ($\sim\text{mm}$) and number ($\sim10^6$) of particles are small \cite{jin,jin1}, finite size effect may contribute in removing the narrow gap between the theory and experiment.
-DeMarco and Jin produced a nearly ideal Fermi gas \cite{jin} but the interparticle interaction can not absolutely be neglected \cite{jin1}, and it may also contribute in removing the gap.
+It is obvious that confinement in a smaller region and repulsive interparticle interaction increase the average energy of a particle.
+Since the thermodynamic limit is not well satisfied for our system, as its size ($\sim\text{mm}$) and number ($\sim10^6$) of particles are small \cite{jin,jin1}, finite size effect may contribute in removing the narrow gap between the theory and experiment.
+DeMarco and Jin produced a nearly ideal Fermi gas \cite{jin}.
+But, interparticle interaction can not absolutely be neglected in their experiment, and it may also contribute in removing the gap \cite{jin1}.